Lexus LS (XF40): Safety systems

-The Lexus LS pre-crash system uses grill-mounted radar sensors and windshield stereocameras.
+The Lexus LS pre-crash system uses grille-mounted radar sensors and windshield stereocameras.

 Debuted on the fourth generation Lexus LS, the next-generation Pre-Crash System (Pre-Collision in the U.S.) offers forward and rear protection.
 The Frontal Pre-Crash system will activate a warning buzzer and red dash lights to alert the driver if a potential hazard is detected in the vehicle's path.
 If the system detects a potential collision, the system will adjust steering and braking responsiveness.
 If a collision is determined to be unavoidable, the seatbelt pretensioners will activate, and the brakes will automatically engage to slow the vehicle.
 The Rear Pre-Crash system, the first active rear collision safety feature in an automobile, uses trunk-mounted obstacle detection and warning systems; if a rear collision is deemed unavoidable, sensor-equipped Pre-Crash Intelligent Headrests in the front seats will adjust position upwards up to 25 mm and forwards up to 60 mm to cradle the head during impact, reducing whiplash.
 The rear Pre-Crash system in the U.S. market waited for FCC regulatory approval.
 For 2010, the LS hybrid further incorporated an all-TFT instrument panel display, which featured the addition of a night vision capability with pedestrian detection.